jjasghar/chef-google-compute/README.md

-# Google Compute Engine Cookbook
+# Google Compute Engine Chef Cookbook

 This cookbook provides the built-in types and services for Chef to manage Google Cloud Compute resources, as native Chef types.